-In order to be in the Adult Priority Group, a person: must meet the federal definition of serious mental illness1; must be age 18+, (or age 22+ if in Special Education); must have a diagnosis of schizophrenia, major affective disorder, psychotic disorder NOS or borderline personality disorder (DSM-IV or its successor documents as designated by the American Psychiatric Association, diagnostic codes 295.xx, 296.xx, 298.9x or 301.83); and must meet at least one of the following criteria: A. (Treatment History), B. (Functioning Level) or C. (Coexisting Condition or Circumstance).
+In order to be in the Adult Priority Group, a person: must meet the federal definition of serious mental illness1; must be age 18+, (or age 22+ if in Special Education); must have a diagnosis of schizophrenia, major affective disorder, psychotic disorder NOS or borderline personality disorder (DSM-IV or its

+B. (Functioning Level) or C. (Coexisting Condition or Circumstance).